We are looking for volunteers to help at our Junior and Senior Young Carers Clubs, which run during term time on the following nights:

 Hart and Rushmoor Young Carers is a project managed by Hart Voluntary Action - a local charity based in Fleet which supports the voluntary and community sector.
-We deliver a support service to anyone aged 7-18 years living in Hart and Rushmoor who helps look after, or whose life is significantly affected by, a family member who is ill, disabled or misuses drugs or alcohol.
-We provide young carers term time clubs where they can get together and have a bit of time-out from their day to day caring responsibilities.
-Clubs encourage peer support, time to enjoy cooking, crafts and other physical activities, and a time to to be able to talk to the youth workers and young leaders who help organise the club sessions.
-We also provide additional opportunities for members to attend day outings and residential trips.
-Wider family support is also available.
+We deliver a support service to anyone aged 7-25 years living in Hart and Rushmoor who cares, unpaid, for a family member who is ill, disabled, has a mental health condition or an addiction.
+We provide young carers clubs during term time for School Years 3-6 (Junior Group), 7-10 (Senior Group) and Young Adult Carers aged 16-25 years, as well as additional opportunities for members to attend trips and residentials, and respite activities during the school holidays.

 The main focus of the clubs is on the young carers having fun, meeting other young people who are in a similar situation and receiving respite from their caring responsibilities.
 An additional aim is to give the young carers as many enjoyable, educational and challenging activities as possible to help improve their confidence, develop new skills and cope with issues that affect their lives.